 The symptoms of dehydration for the elderly could appear differently.
 The list is not a definite one, and the elderly could have other symptoms.

-If the seniors suffer from dementia or Alzheimer’s, the sense of thirst decreases.
+If seniors suffer from dementia or Alzheimer’s, their sense of thirst decreases.
 It could make the elderly dehydrated quickly.

 As the elderly might suffer from a different disease or disorder, you might mistake dehydration signs.
-So pay close attention to any change and symptoms on your loved ones.
+So pay close attention to any changes and symptoms in your loved ones.

-Note: If the above signs didn’t get better by drinking water, visit the emergency immediately.
+Note: If the above signs don’t get better by drinking water, visit the emergency immediately.

 Click on the link below or call us to enjoy the special offer to get “2 bottles of 5 gallon water” free delivered to you with no obligations, no long term contract, just high quality, and delicious drinking, spring, or alkaline water.

 How much water do the elderly needs depend on: